Jacoby transfer: Modern additions to transfer procedures

-With these two devices (bouncing and breaking) it is possible to discover, at very little risk, games that would otherwise be missed.
+With these two devices (bouncing and breaking) it is possible to discover, at little risk, games that would otherwise be missed.
+However, if responder is weak and opponents would not have competed, one may go down in a 3 level contract when the field was making a 2 level contract (or going down by less).

 Using transfers in other NT situations

 Transfers work well following other notrump bids.
-A common usage follows an opening bid of 2NT where a weak take-out into three of a major becomes a possibility whereas with traditional methods such a bid would be forcing.
+A common usage follows an opening bid of 2NT, where the advantage of the strong hand being declarer is particularly marked.
+Moreover, a weak take-out into three of a major becomes a possibility whereas with traditional methods such a bid would be forcing.

 Transfers following a double

-Following a double (i.e. partner opens 1NT and intervening opponent doubles), there are two options in fairly common use:
+Following a double (i.e., partner opens 1NT and intervening opponent doubles, usually for penalties), there are two options in fairly common use, both of which allow weak takeouts into a minor which is an important escape option after a weak NT has been doubled: